-To help relieve the strain on the public hospital system, the Australian Government put in place a rebate and two financial incentives to encourage people to buy hospital insurance and go to private hospitals for treatment.
+To help relieve the strain on the public hospital system, the Australian Government created three financial incentives: a rebate, a tax, and a loading.
+These initiatives encourage people to buy hospital insurance and go to private hospitals for treatment.
 Think of them as a ‘carrot and two sticks.’

-The rebate is a carrot – it’s a partial refund given to those who take out health insurance.
+The rebate is a carrot.
+It’s a partial refund given to people who take out health insurance.
 It’s designed to help make health insurance more affordable.

-The MLS is a stick – if you’re a high income earner and you don’t have hospital insurance, this is a tax you may need to pay when you lodge your tax return.
-It’s designed to encourage people to buy hospital insurance and seek medical treatment at a private hospital, therefore reducing the demand on the public hospital system.
+The MLS is a stick.
+If you’re a high-income earner and you don’t have hospital insurance, this is a tax you might pay when you lodge your tax return.
+It’s designed to encourage people to buy hospital insurance and go private instead of public.

-The LHC loading is the second stick – it’s an additional cost applied directly to a hospital insurance premium, which only affects people who haven’t taken out hospital insurance on or before the 1st of July following their 31st birthday.
-It’s designed to encourage people to buy hospital insurance earlier in life and stay covered.
+The LHC loading is the second stick.
+It’s an extra cost applied to a hospital premium, making it more expensive.
+It only applies to people 31 or older who buy hospital insurance after the loading deadline.
+It’s designed to encourage people to buy hospital insurance earlier in life and maintain that cover.